Stranger6667/pyanyapi/README.rst

     >>> api.test
     This is test

-Certainly previous example can be done with more complex XPath expression, but in general case XPath is not enough.
+Certainly the previous example can be done with more complex XPath expression, but in general case XPath is not enough.

 Complex content parsing